1884 – Innovation – knitted silk camisole with hand-crocheted lace

 1960 – Raschel fabric designs are in demand

 ‘Make love not war’ is spread as the rebellion is sparked by the Mary Quant mini skirt in swinging London.
-Young women oppose the ladylike style tight fitting sexy wear.
+Young women oppose the ladylike style by wearing tight fitting sexy wear.

 The flower power age heightens the awareness of the benefits of natural fibres.
 The raschel machines are working day and night to keep up with the demand for imaginative flower designs.